Census tract

-A census tract, census area, census district or meshblock is a geographic region defined for the purpose of taking a census.
+A census tract, census area, census district, or meshblock is a geographic region defined for the purpose of taking a census.
 Sometimes these coincide with the limits of cities, towns or other administrative areas and several tracts commonly exist within a county.
 In unincorporated areas of the United States these are often arbitrary, except for coinciding with political lines.

 Census tracts represent the smallest territorial entity for which population data are available in many countries.
 In the United States, census tracts are subdivided into block groups and census blocks.
-In Canada they are divided into dissemination areas.
+In Canada, they are divided into dissemination areas.
 In the U.S., census tracts are "designed to be relatively homogeneous units with respect to population characteristics, economic status, and living conditions" and "average about 4,000 inhabitants".

 By country

 Brazil

 The Brazilian Institute of Geography and Statistics uses the term census sector (setor censitário).
-As of the 2010 Census, there were approximately 314,000 sectors in Brazil.
+As of the 2022 Census, there were approximately 452,000 sectors in Brazil.

+Canada

+Since the 1941 census, Statistics Canada has divided Census Metropolitan Areas (CMAs) and Census Agglomerations (CAs) with core populations over 50,000 into census tracts (Secteurs des recensement), geographically small areas intended to contain roughly 5,000 to 7,500 people with similar socioeconomic characteristics.
+Once a CA has been divided into census tracts (CTs), they will be maintained even if the core population of the CA decreases below 50,000 (CMAs are always divided into CTs regardless of population size).

 France

 In 1999 in France, in order to prepare for the dissemination of the 1999 French population census, INSEE (Institut national de la statistique et des études économiques) developed a system for dividing the country into units of equal size, known as IRIS2000, but now known simply as 'IRIS'.
 The acronym stands for 'Ilots Regroupés pour l'Information Statistique' (‘aggregated units for statistical information') and the 2000 in the name referred not only to the upcoming millennium year but to the target size of 2,000 residents per basic unit.
-Since 1999, IRIS has represented the fundamental unit for dissemination of infra-municipal data in France and her overseas departments and regions.
+Since 1999, IRIS has represented the fundamental unit for dissemination of infra-municipal data in France and its overseas departments and regions.
 Towns with more than 10,000 inhabitants, and a large proportion of towns with between 5,000 and 10,000 inhabitants, are divided into several IRIS units.
 France is composed of around 16,100 IRIS in total, of which 650 are in the overseas departments.
-There are 3 types of IRIS unit in use; residential IRIS (pop. between 1,800 and 5,000), business IRIS (containing more than 1,000 employees) and miscellaneous IRIS (specific large zones which are sparsely inhabited and have large surface areas (leisure parks, ports, forests etc.).
+There are 3 types of IRIS unit in use: residential IRIS (pop. between 1,800 and 5,000), business IRIS (containing more than 1,000 employees) and miscellaneous IRIS (specific large zones which are sparsely inhabited and have large surface areas (leisure parks, ports, forests etc.).